jballdata/capstone/README.md

 # Counter Demographic Voting Trends

 This project is still under construction; a rough model has been set up for Alabama's District 2-- this can be seen by clicking on Alabama on the app (jball-capstone.herokuapp.com).
-The full model will be up within four weeks (10 March 2018).

 ## Purpose